ZhanHeshen/ZOT/README.md

 momentum techniques to enhance the tuning effectiveness.

 # How to use
-The environment can be set up by the provided `requirements.txt` file
+The environment can be set up by runing the following commands:

 ```
 conda create --name zot python=3.10